BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/Guides/GeneralRelativityTensors.md

    {"Title" -> "Tensor manipulation",
     "DetailedFunctions" -> {
-      {"ShiftIndices", "Raise and lower indices on a Tensor"}, {"MergeTensors", "Combine an expression into a single Tensor"}, {"ContractIndices", "Trace over repeated indices"},
+      {"ShiftIndices", "Raise and lower indices on a Tensor"}, {"ActOnTensorValues", "Apply a function to the values of a Tensor"}, {"MergeTensors", "Combine an expression into a single Tensor"}, {"ContractIndices", "Trace over repeated indices"},
       {"MultiplyTensors", "Outer product of Tensors"},